google/gcp_scanner/visualization_tool/docs/DOC.md

 ### Parsing

-The logic for parsing and extracting the data from the GCP Scanner output files is defined in the `components/ControlMenu/Controller.ts` file. and it contains two main functions:
+The logic for parsing and extracting the data from the GCP Scanner output files is defined in the `components/ControlMenu/Controller.ts` file and it contains two main functions:

 - `parseResources`: This function extracts the resources from the GCP scanner output file.
 It takes in the `OutputFile` object and returns an array of `Resource` objects.
 - `parseIAMRoles`: This function extracts the IAM policies from the GCP scanner output file.
 It takes in the `OutputFile` object and returns an array of `IAMPolicy` objects.